erekhinskaya/UAWelcome-graph/README.md

 The needs and available resources are sorted from larger/harder to smaller/easier.
 Then for each need, we find K resources (looping top-down on the sorted resource) that satisfy some hard-limit criteria and were not assigned yet more than M times.
 We can further enhance this benefit scores and do a full-blown [Assignment Problem]( https://en.wikipedia.org/wiki/Assignment_problem), but the current priority is to have a sub-optimal solution that is easy to maintain as we keep gathering insights.

 For a new matching, you need to create two per-installed queries:
-1. match<ResourceType> for generating candidate pairs.
+1. matchResourceType for generating candidate pairs, ResourceType should exact Vertex type from the graph schema.
-2. print<ResourceType> for displaying the tables.
+2. printResourceType for displaying the tables.

 On the code side, all you need to do is extend Matcher<ResourceType>(AbstractMatcherApp).